wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-power-automate/includes/1-introduction.md

 * A work or school account to sign into your Windows device with administrator privileges and Power Automate.
 * A device that runs Windows 10 Pro or other supported operating system.
 * Microsoft Edge (version 80 or later) or other supported browser.
-* An environment with a Common Data Service database.
+* An environment with a Microsoft Dataverse database.